totalspectrum/spin2cpp/doc/spin.md

 - WAITPEQ, WAITPNE, and WAITVID are not implemented on P2

 - The hardware register set is different; the P2 does not have the CTRx, FRQx, PHSx, VCFG, or VSCL registers.

+## Compatibility with Spin2

+### ORG/END

+No address may be given in an ORG/END pair.
+In fastspin inline assembly is always run from HUB rather than from COG.

+### Memory map

+The location of the clock frequency is at the standard location $10 used by TAQOZ, micropython, and most C compilers, rather than $40 as used by Spin2.